nossyd/ai-agents-course/homeworks/hw1/part-1-textgame/part-1-textgame.md

 - A text file called `README.md` containing a short paragraph describing your game, and why you picked that topic.
 - An image (game-visualization.jpg or pdf) showing the directed graph for your game.

-Do not zip or compress your files.
+Do not zip or compress your files!
 Submit them as individual files.

 ## Grading